leilassousa/m1_canvas/README.md

 # SketchMyBiz - Business Assessment Platform

 A comprehensive Next.js application for business assessment and analytics, featuring a modern UI built with Tailwind CSS and shadcn/ui components.
+The platform leverages Supabase for backend services and integrates AI-powered insights using Anthropic's Claude model.

 ## Features